-This Book Discussion registration form is to gain access to our virtual, self-paced platform to analyze the text and have access to be in community with others to reflect on and connect to the text.
+This Book Discussion registration form is to gain access to our virtual, self-paced and asynchronous platform to analyze the text and have access to be in community with others to reflect on and connect to the text.

 If you are new to hooks' work, she was a prolific and profound writer, theorist, and cultural critic.
 Her work consistently challenged and expanded our understanding of race, class and gender.